Getting to Know: Spacey Chicago Prog act, Royale

 How does your band survive the challenges of touring/gigging?

 “Like I said before, we really don’t have any extensive touring on the agenda.
-We’ll absolutely be doing some quick runs throughout royale-2the States this year, but nothing exhaustive.
+We’ll absolutely be doing some quick runs throughout the States this year, but nothing exhaustive.
 We want to play fewer shows – but make sure they’re well-promoted – as opposed to grinding night after night.
 Festivals are fun.
 We’ll probably do a few of those in the summer.”

 Would you rather be critically-acclaimed; rich and famous; or an under-the-radar band with a dedicated fan base?